GetStream/stream-ruby/README.md

 You can use this library to access Feeds API endpoints server-side.

 For the client-side integrations (web and mobile) have a look at the JavaScript, iOS and Android SDK libraries ([docs](https://getstream.io/activity-feeds/)).
+This API Client project requires Ruby 2.5.x at a minimum.

-> 💡 This API Client project requires Ruby 2.5.x at a minimum.
+> 💡 We have a Rails integration available [here](https://github.com/GetStream/stream-rails).

 ## ⚙️ Installation